m1nuzz/batch-lossless-cut/readme.md

 ## Requirements

 - [FFmpeg](https://ffmpeg.org/) must be installed or included in the same directory as the script, or it should be available in the system `PATH`.

+If you are using **Method 1**, you will need to download and install `ffmpeg` separately.
+You can either:

+1. Add `ffmpeg` to the same directory as the batch script.
+2. Or, add `ffmpeg` to your system’s `PATH` environment variable so it can be used globally.